BDA-Social-Listening/Social-Listening-Dev/README.md

 ```
 $ python3 filter.py data/ filtered_data/
 ```
-3. The data is split into sentence granularity to help increase the size of our trainable data after LSH clustering.
+3. The data is (was, depreciated) split into sentence granularity to help increase the size of our trainable data after LSH clustering.
 This also removes any \[removed] posts, constrains the lengths of sentences, and removes leading or trailing whitespace.
 This uses split.py and populates the filtered_data/ folder with  split_data.txt
 ```
 $ python3 split.py filtered_data/
 ```